 The worst thing about this game in my opinion, the aspect of where I can personally draw the most criticism for, is its lifespan.
 Even completing the game to 100% can take just under 2 hours, which whilst may have been impressive for a side scroller back in the third generation of gaming, had been long-since outdone by this time.
-It’s especially shocking, since CDs were supposedly capable of holding much more digital memory than cartridges, which was part of the entire point of introducing them to gaming in the first place.
+It’s especially shocking since CDs were supposedly capable of holding much more digital memory than cartridges, which was part of the entire point of introducing them to gaming in the first place.

 Storyline – 6.5/10

-The story takes place even before the events of the original Mortal Kombat game, and follows Sub-Zero, a servant of the Lin Kuei clan, as he is hired by the sorcerer Quan Chi to retrieve an amulet of unimaginable power.
+The story takes place even before the events of the original Mortal Kombat game and follows Sub-Zero, a servant of the Lin Kuei clan, as he is hired by the sorcerer Quan Chi to retrieve an amulet of unimaginable power.
 Events soon unfold into something much more convoluted, and Sub-Zero is forced into even further adventure to uncover the truth behind the amulet, and what purpose it serves.
-The plot of the game fairly well written, and contains many themes and element synonymous with the series, but a point I do have to agree with mainstream reviewers on is that the voice acting is less than average, as was seemingly customary throughout the fifth generation of gaming.
+The plot of the game fairly well written and contains many themes and elements synonymous with the series, but a point I do have to agree with mainstream reviewers on is that the voice acting is less than average, as was seemingly customary throughout the fifth generation of gaming.

 Originality – 7/10

-Amidst a time when the 2D side-scrolling genre was in the process of being phased out in favour of 3D platformers, this game introduced new elements to the category that had never been seen before, and in all, they worked fairly well together to provide a very different experience distinctive from most things seen in gaming at that time.
-I think it’s a shame that this series never became as prolific as John Tobias originally intended before he left Midway, since it would have been interesting to see exactly how it would have evolved and moved with the times if it had come into fruition.
+Amidst a time when the 2D side-scrolling genre was in the process of being phased out in favor of 3D platformers, this game introduced new elements to the category that had never been seen before, and in all, they worked fairly well together to provide a very different experience distinctive from most things seen in gaming at that time.
+I think it’s a shame that this series never became as prolific as John Tobias originally intended before he left Midway since it would have been interesting to see exactly how it would have evolved and moved with the times if it had come into fruition.

 In summation, Mortal Kombat Mythologies: Sub-Zero, whilst not a magnificent game, is in my opinion nowhere near as bad as most critics have made it out to be over the years.
-I personally regret missing out on it during the time of its release, and would advocate any fan of the 2D side-scrolling genre try it at least once.
+I personally regret missing out on it during the time of its release and would advocate any fan of the 2D side-scrolling genre try it at least once.

 6.5/10 (Above Average)